 1. Conscious deep breathing

 You’ve likely read this advice already somewhere.
 But there are two key reasons why deep breathing demands such emphasis.
+First, it’s a simple technique that you can practice anywhere, even when you’re in the middle of a crowd.
+Also, it can provide instant results with noticeable shifts in your mental and physical state.

 So, how does conscious deep breathing work?
 Take a deep, slow, and steady breath while counting to five.
 Hold it for five counts and exhale slowly for seven more counts.